sorrell/InteractivePrompt/README.md

 # InteractivePrompt

 This is a very small library to help implement your own REPL.
+It features a command history with use of the up/down arrows, and ability to edit previous entries.

 ![image](http://cint.io/interactiveprompt.gif)